hellofaizan/Meko/README.md

 <h1 align="center"> 🤝 Contributing 🤝 </h1>

-- Special thanks to [@Androzz](https://github.com/Androz2091/AtlantaBot) for the [dashboard](https://github.com/Androz2091/AtlantaBot) and his other cool discord bot projects
-- Feel free to [Fork](https://github.com/saiteja-madha/discord-js-bot/fork) this repository, create a feature branch and submit a pull request
+- Feel free to [Fork](https://github.com/hellofaizan/Meko/fork) this repository, create a feature branch and submit a pull request
-- You can keep track of all the planned features [here](https://github.com/saiteja-madha/discord-js-bot/projects) or make a request for one at our discord
+- If you have any questions, feel free to join our [Discord Server](https://discord.gg/vUHMxPvege)